szabgab/slides/docker/compose.md

 $ docker-compose up
 ```

-In another terminal, but in the same directory you can run one-of commands on the running container:
+In another terminal, but in the same directory you can run one-off commands on the running container:

 ```
 $ docker exec interactive-shell_one_1 hostname